pc9795/ds-algo-java/notes/geeks_for_geeks/ds/8_advanced/fenwick_tree.md

-**Trie vs Hashing**

-Trie is more powerful in case of prefix search.
-Moreover, time complexity of hashing is O(1) in average case, it may have collisions.

 **Binary Indexed Tree**
 * Segment tree in which each segment start from 0.(Stores consecutive sums)
 * Fenwick tree requires less space but the complexity for query and update are same as segment tree.